 - Register a domain name through a registrar

 - Establish an account with a web hosting company.
 I recommend using either SiteGround or Kinsta.
-I use both to host various business websites, and I’m happy with the results.
+I use both to host various business websites and am happy with the results.
 Siteground is an excellent option if you’re on a budget but still want excellent service.
 Kinsta is the best all-around, although it is slightly more expensive.
 View a complete list of the best web hosting companies.

-- Install a content management package, such as WordPress, Joomla, Drupal, etc. Most web hosting companies, including SiteGround, allow you to install these for free, so you don’t have to buy them separately.
+- Install a content management package like WordPress, Joomla, Drupal, etc. Most web hosting companies, including SiteGround, allow you to install these for free, so you don’t have to buy them separately.

 - Create and configure email accounts, also included with most hosting plans.